syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 # Getting Started with .NET MAUI Expander (SfExpander)

-This section provides a quick overview of how to get started with the .NET Maui Expander (SfExpander) for Maui.
-Walk-through the entire process of creating the real world SfExpander.
+This section provides a quick overview of how to get started with the SfExpander for .NET MAUI.
+Walk-through the entire process of creating the real world of this control.

 ## Creating an application using the .NET MAUI Expander